Loading...

 A pagoda built to the southeast of Onodera Garan, built by the high priest Gyoki.
 It is the only pyramid-shaped, tile-roofed clay pagoda ruin in Japan.

-Ono-dera Temple, located in Doto-cho, Sakai City, Osaka Prefecture, is a temple of the Shingon sect, and one of the 49 temples built by the high priest Gyoki of the Nara period.
-The remains of a pagoda remain to the southeast of Onodera Garan.
-This pagoda, which is shaped like the top of a square pyramid with a side of 53.1 m and a height of over 8.6 m, was originally shaped like a 13-tiered pyramid, as a large number of tiles were excavated from the surrounding area.
-It is thought to have been an earthen tower with a tiled roof.
-Approximately 1,200 of the tiles excavated were made by clans from the Setagaizumi area, such as the Tajihi no Muraji, Hata, and Yatabe no Muraji, as well as monks and the general public, who helped build them.
-Written on it are characters that seem to be the names of the people who did it.
-Even nationwide, it is rare for so many ancient written materials to be discovered.
-A similar structure is the stone masonry ``head pagoda'' that remains in Takahata, Nara City, but there is no other pagoda whose surface is covered with tiles like the clay pagoda at Ono-dera Temple.
-In 1953, it was designated as a national historic site.
+Located in Tsuchitocho, Sakai City, Osaka Prefecture, Ono-ji Temple is a Shingon Buddhist temple and one of the 49 temples built by the high priest Gyoki during the Nara period.
+The remains of a pagoda remain to the southeast of the Ono-ji temple complex.
+The pagoda, which is shaped like a square pyramid with a side length of 53.1m and a height of over 8.6m with the top cut off, is thought to have originally been a tiled clay tower with a 13-tiered pyramid-like shape, as numerous tiles have been excavated from the surrounding area.
+In addition, about 1,200 of the excavated tiles have characters written on them that appear to be the names of clans, monks, and ordinary people from the Settsu-Kaizumi region, such as Tajihi-no-Muraji, Hata, and Yatabe-no-Muraji, who helped with the construction.
+It is said that it is rare to find such a large number of ancient written materials, even nationwide.
+A similar structure is the stone-built "zuto" tower in Takahata, Nara City, but there is no other tower with a surface covered in tiles like the earthen tower at Oono-ji Temple.
+It was designated a national historic site in 1953.

 Back